Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 ### Homosexuality

 I wasn't gonna even put this in because it's so dumb to be against it if you created your own base set of [fundamental morals](/blog/1337/01/12/useful-concepts) and built up from there.
 Oh no!!!!
 The majority of the world population still wants to fuck the other gender so there's no anti-population problems (i.e still enough babies are being made so humanity's not gonna fucking die out).
 But these like 10% of the population want to fuck each other in the ass or do the scissors thing, oh no!
 I'm not there to watch it, but I don't like it, oh no!
 Sucks.
 There's way worse shit going on in this messed up planet that is really not fun to think about, but people who tend to feel attracted towards something that's not conventional is too much?
-At worst, homosexuality is some variation.
-The whole point of evolution.
+At worst, homosexuality is some variation within the brain structure where a switch was flipped.
+That's the whole point of evolution.
 Given an enclosed environment, shoving a bunch of entities in there that mutate will eventually result in an optimal specimen for that specific environment.
 Being against gays is kinda like being against evolution; evo's just doing its shit man; how do you think you were made?
+Nature gives precisely 0 shits, it just does what it does.
  That's all.
 Like, oh well, they wanna fuck their own gender.
 Who cares.
 Big deal.
 I only care about their potential and productivity and personality as a human being with ideas in their heads.
 People really stuck up over the smallest of things.
 "Oh that guy likes dick in his ass."
 Ok.
 Cool?
 I'd still fuckin resurrect Alan Turing any day of the week.
 I don't think I can ever forget that what was essentially homophobia drove **Alan Fucking Turing** to suicide.

  Alan.
 Fucking.
 Turing.
 TURING.